Lelya-Sa/MS8-Learning-Analytics/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-## 🚀 Feature Description
+**Is your feature request related to a problem?
+Please describe.**
-A clear and concise description of what the feature is.
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

-## 💡 Motivation
-Why is this feature needed?
-What problem does it solve?

-## 📋 Detailed Description
-A detailed description of the feature and how it should work.

-## 🎯 Acceptance Criteria
-- [ ] Criteria 1
-- [ ] Criteria 2
-- [ ] Criteria 3

-## 🔄 Alternatives Considered
+**Describe the solution you'd like**
+A clear and concise description of what you want to happen.

+**Describe alternatives you've considered**
-Describe any alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions or features you've considered.

-## 📸 Mockups/Examples
-If applicable, add mockups or examples to help explain the feature.

-## 📝 Additional Context
+**Additional context**
 Add any other context or screenshots about the feature request here.